Find out how to obtain Grenada citizenship by investment, from the step-by-step application process to the required documents and more!

 How strong is Grenada passport?

-According to the Global Passport Index, it ranks as the 74th most powerful passport, allowing visa-free travel to over 140 countries, including the Schengen area, the UK, China, Russia, Singapore, and Hong Kong.
+According to the Global Passport Index, the Grenada passport is the 71st most powerful passport, allowing visa free travel to 148 countries, including the Schengen Area, the UK, China, Russia, Singapore, and Saudi Arabia.

-When applying to Grenada CBI program, the primary applicant must submit to the CBIC a series of documents, such as proof of identity, police certificate, medical and bank records, etc. All documents must be certified and translated into English (if necessary).
-The complete list of documents is available in this article.
+When applying to Caribbean citizenship by investment in Grenada, the primary applicant must submit a series of required documents, such as proof of identity, police certificate, medical tests, and financial records.
+All documents must be certified and translated into English (if necessary).

 How do you become a citizen of Grenada?